RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Problem Formulation

 During this mission, the UAVs should never be expected to continuously fly longer than a specified duration due to their energy limitation.
+For UAVs where the majority of the mission is flown at approximately constant average speed, power consumption is approximately constant \cite{abdilla2015power, stolaroff2018energy}, so energy consumed is proportional to flight time.
+Under this assumption, maximum flight time directly represents the UAV's energy budget i.e., the flight time at which the battery is exhausted.
+This endurance-based modeling is standard in the UAV-UGV planning literature \cite{ropero2019terra,yu2018algorithms,maini2019coverage}.

-To satisfy this requirement, we focus on an approach where the UGVs transport the UAVs through a sequence of points, which we call the \emph{release} and \emph{collect points}.
+In contrast, UGVs have substantially larger onboard batteries and are assumed to have sufficient energy for the mission.
+To satisfy the UAVs' energy requirements, we focus on an approach where the UGVs transport the UAVs through a sequence of points, which are called the \emph{release} and \emph{collect points}.
 At each release point, the UAV takes-off and visits a subset of $\mathcal{P}_{\text{UAV}}$, then lands on the UGV at the corresponding collect point to be recharged and transported to the next release point (or the respective final position if no more points from $\mathcal{P}_{\text{UAV}}$ will be visited by the team).
 Clearly, a necessary condition for the optimality of such a solution is that the UAV samples at least one point from $\mathcal{P}_{\text{UAV}}$ in each tour.
 Furthermore, each tour can be defined by at most $n+2$ points (a release and a collect point, and at most $n$ points from $\mathcal{P}_{\text{UAV}}$).
-Accordingly, we encode the mission plan of each team $\mu \in \{1,2,\hdots, m\}$ as a matrix:
+Accordingly, the mission plan of each team $\mu \in \{1,2,\hdots, m\}$ is encoded as a matrix:

 where each \({X}^{\mu}_{i,j} \in \mathcal{Q}_f\) denotes a release point if $j= 1$, a collect point if $j= n+2$, or a point to be visited by the UAV if $ j \in \{2, \hdots ,n+1\}$.
 Each row $i$ of ${X}^{\mu}$ (denoted by ${X}^{\mu}_{i}$) is used to encode a tour, i.e., the UAV traversing a shortest path along the following sequence of waypoints in that row and meeting with the UGV at ${X}^{\mu}_{i,n+2}$.
 Using this, any plan with fewer than $n$ tours can be expressed by having ${X}^{\mu}_{i,1}{=}{X}^{\mu}_{i,2}{=}\hdots{=}{X}^{\mu}_{i,n{+}2}$ in certain rows of ${X}^{\mu}$ (indicating a ``trivial tour" of zero length).
 After each tour $i$ is completed, the UGV transports the UAV from the collect point ${X}^{\mu}_{i,n+2}$ to the next release point ${X}^{\mu}_{i+1,1}$ (or the specified final position $p^{\mu}_{\text{f}}$ if $i=n$) while recharging it.
 For each team $\mu$, the total time to execute the respective plan ${X}^{\mu}$ is